 All visitors must make advance reservations using our online system.
 Walk ups are not permitted.
 This helps us manage capacity and flow of visitors in the Garden, minimize contact points, and allow for physical distancing.
 We are required to gather contact information for all visitors to the Garden, which we will do at the time of reservation.

-Group size is currently limited to 10 people.
-Within those groups, any parties that are not in the same household must practice safe physical distancing of 2 meters.
+Group size is currently limited to five people, comprised of the same household, or two cohort households.
 There are no group discounts in 2021.

 Before You Visit